Alexandria Hit-and-Run Lawyer

 The common actions that lead to hit-and-run are when a person has an accident and does not stop, does not exchange information, and does not do anything to try to help the other driver in that accident.
 They do not attempt to know who the others in the accident are and who to contact in terms of their insurance.
 Hit-and-runs happen often with bumpers in a parking lot.

 These charges are taken seriously in Virginia, because if a person is the victim of a hit-and-run and the accident was not their fault, those people will often end up having to pay for the damages out of pocket.
-Judges do not like when this happens, so hit-and-run charges are taken seriously and a hit-and-run attorney in Alexandria will be essential in building a defense for those accused.
+Judges do not like when this happens, so hit-and-run charges are taken seriously.
+A hit-and-run attorney in Alexandria will be essential in building a defense for those accused.

 A hit-and-run is a serious traffic misdemeanor and can be considered a felony, depending on the amount of damage involved or if anyone was injured.
 The penalties vary widely, depending upon three variables: whether or not anyone was injured, the dollar amount of the damage, and whether or not the vehicle was considered attended property or unattended property.